algebra2boy/React102/Project/crewmate/README.md

 Submitted by: Yongye Tan

-This web app: Playing amoung us could be fun, but have you made your own among us crewmate before?
+This web app: Playing among us could be fun, but have you made your own among us crewmate before?

 Time spent:  4 hours spent in total